herrevilkitten/fantastic_m2/fantastic_final_readme.txt

 -- Have two types of conversation
 --- Gossiping when they don't sense the player nearby
 --- Have a fake conversation when the player gets too close

+- Fluid?
+Continuity of motion?
+1. NPCs have various animation states for observations
+2. Walk across the terrain slowly
+(known issue) - NPCs sometimes slide (which does not look as believable) when they move between states in the tree

+- Sensory feedback of AI state? (e.g. animation and sounds identify passive or aggressive AI)
+1. Different reactions based on current actions

 Polish (20 pts)
 - Overall UI